lczech/placement-methods-paper/results/01_backbone/00_reference/README.md

 Furthermore, `tax_all_entr.csv` contains the entropy calculation of all taxa.
 This can be used to check which ranks have which entropy.

+Lastly `entropy` contains some tests of how the entropy measurement behaves with our files, and as a measure in general